SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 active and idle time) among the parts produced during the month based on their weights.
 A quick calculation of machine utilization gives `(1200 + 1000) / (24*30*4) = 76%` use.
 The above method divides the 24% of the time the machine is not in use among aaa and bbb based on their percentages of planned use.
-Attempting to identify OEE problems are better addressed using [bottleneck and utilization metrics](client-efficiency.md).
+Attempting to identify OEE problems are better addressed using the efficiency tab.

 ## Cost Inputs